GAMS-dev/gamspy/docs/user/ml/introduction.rst

 Trace
 -----

-The `trace` function calculates the trace of a given input array `x`.
+The :meth:`trace <gamspy.math.trace>` function calculates the trace of a given input array `x`.
 Although less common in machine learning, this function can still be useful in various applications.

 - **Default Behavior**: By default, the function computes the trace along the